AndyB-WHG/sim-setup-world/README.md

 - [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5), [CSS3](https://en.wikipedia.org/wiki/CSS) and [Materialize.com](https://materializecss.com/) provide structure, styling and responsiveness to various viewports.

+- [Python](https://www.python.org/) provides interactivity with the MongoDB database within which the site data is stored.

 - [Balsamiq](https://balsamiq.com/) wireframes were used in the design and initial look of the site.

 - [Javascript](https://en.wikipedia.org/wiki/JavaScript) and [jQuery](https://en.wikipedia.org/wiki/JQuery) enable the site's user-interactivity functions.